TresorMbiamou/Repo-B/README.md

 # Repo-B
-this code will deploy all the resources in the AWS account
+this code will deployed all the resources in the AWS account